Lake Kossou: History

 Lake Kossou was formed after construction of the Kossou Dam across the Bandama River which was completed in 1973.
-The Kossou Dam Project was completed under the auspices of the United Nations Development Program, the agency involved being the Authorite de Valle du Bandama (ADV).
+The Kossou Dam Project was completed under the auspices of the United Nations Development Programme, the agency involved being the Authorite de Valle du Bandama (ADV).
 It involved relocating about 75,000 people from 200 settlements, into 54 new villages which were built by ADV, 32 in the forest zone and 22 in the savanna zone.
 22,000 people were resettled before water started to be impounded in 1971.

 The dam is constructed of earth with rockfill, and is about 1500 m long.
 The impounded water powers a hydroelectric power plant with a capacity of 174 megawatts.
 When full, the lake will have a surface some 206 m above sea level, a length of 180 km and a width of 45 km, an area of 1855 km2 and a capacity of 28.8e9 m3.